Dark Photon Dark Matter in Quantum Electromagnetodynamics and Detection at Haloscope Experiments: Strategy and sensitivity of haloscope experiments

 \section{Strategy and sensitivity of haloscope experiments}

-Next, we solve the above equations in terms of the DP DM fields, and examine the detection strategies in cavity haloscope experiment~\cite{Arias:2012az} or LC circuit experiment~\cite{Arias:2014ela,Chaudhuri:2014dla}.
+Next, we solve the above equations in terms of the DP DM fields, and examine the detection strategies in cavity haloscope experiment~\cite{Arias:2012az,Yang:2022uil} or LC circuit experiment~\cite{Arias:2014ela,Chaudhuri:2014dla}~\footnote{There is also detection strategy of vector DM using the Zeeman effect between atomic states~\cite{Yang:2016zaz}.}.
 Below we take case II as an illustrative investigation and solve the two equations governed by $\vec{\tilde{A}}_D$ and $\vec{\tilde{B}}_D$, respectively.
 The results of case I can be easily obtained by taking the substitution $\epsilon\sqrt{x}\to \epsilon_1$ or $\epsilon\sqrt{1-x}\to \epsilon_2$.

 For the direction of DP DM, we assume $\theta$ as the angle between the direction $\vec{k}$ of the DP field and the $z$ direction in the laboratory coordinate system~\cite{Arias:2012az}.
+The direction $\vec{k}$ of the DP field can be arbitrary.
 We need to average the final result over all randomly pointing directions for $\vec{k}$.